graus/testjefrummel.github.io/docs/events/posts/demo-donderdag.md

 Join us on May 15th for **Demo Donderdag** with the OpenGov Lab.

-📍 **Location**: Nationaal Archief,
+📍 **Location**: Nationaal Archief
 Prins Willem-Alexanderweg 20, The Hague
 🕓 **Time**: 16:00–18:30